Dynatrace/openkit-dotnet/README.md

 * TBD

 ## Known Current Limitations

-* there is no session timeout in the OpenKit
 * it's only possible to have one OpenKit instance running as providers are static

 ## TODOs
 * add samples/tests
-* add multiple time syncs for Dynatrace
+* add multiple time syncs for Dynatrace, especially for long running applications
 * move providers from static to instance (multiple OpenKits -> multiple providers)
 * prevent re-entrances e.g. of startup/shutdown
 * add HTTPS support and certificate verification
 * HTTP optimizations (reuse connection, pool http client?)
 * provide simple samples to get started as markdown
-* mobile sampling
+* add more verbose logging
+* introduce traffic control
 * currently gzipping is done with code taken from DotNetZip (http://dotnetzip.codeplex.com/), investigate other solution with .NET framework (no luck so far!)